Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networktime-ticks.md

 Why are there two different time values and which one should be used?

-Netcode for Gameobjects (Netcode) uses a star topology.
+Netcode for GameObjects (Netcode) uses a star topology.
 That means all communications happen between the clients and the server/host and never between clients directly.
 Messages take time to transmit over the network.
 That's why `RPCs` and `NetworkVariable` will not happen immediately on other machines. `NetworkTime` allows to use time while considering those transmission delays.

 - `LocalTime` on a client is ahead of the server.
 If a server RPC is sent at `LocalTime` from a client it will roughly arrive at `ServerTime` on the server.
 - `ServerTime` on clients is behind the server.
 If a client RPC is sent at `ServerTime` from the server to clients it will roughly arrive at `ServerTime` on the clients.